Emilj100/Coding/README.md

     When i started building this program I had 3 things i wanted to include in the program which is OOP, CSV/data and API.
 I wanted to include this since i believe it is very important to understand and very useful.
 I have never tried to code before and this is my first project and im proud of the result!
 CS50 python is also the first course that I have taken within coding.
     I listened to David's advice that you should build something which is interesting for you.
 I really like health and fitness, so I thought this would be a great idea.

+    project.py
+    This file includes all of the program functions.

+    data.CSV:
+    This file includes all of the users information

+    training_1-7.txt:
+    These files includes the training program for training 1 day per week up to 7 days per week.

     The programs structure:
     The program has 1 class, 1 main function and 3 other functions.
     Let me first explain how the class works: